 Concentration: Family Nurse Practitioner (FNP) - Campus Based - Visit Website

-University of Vermont's Doctor of Nursing Practice (DNP) in Family Nurse Practitioner concentration offers an exceptional, budget-friendly program near Burlington.
-With 76 total credit hours and 1000 clinical practice hours, students develop comprehensive primary care expertise across pediatric, adult, and geriatric populations.
-The program's affordability stems from its state university status, potential in-state tuition rates, and hybrid course delivery.
-Requiring a nursing bachelor's degree and RN licensure, students benefit from expert faculty, small class sizes, and a collaborative academic medical center.
-The curriculum emphasizes evidence-based practice and leadership, with an impressive 95% national APRN certification exam pass rate.
-Admission requires a minimum 3.0 GPA, making it an accessible and competitive advanced nursing pathway.
+The University of Vermont's Doctor of Nursing Practice (DNP) in Family Nurse Practitioner concentration offers an affordable pathway for advanced nursing education near Burlington.
+With 76 total credit hours and 1000 clinical practice hours, students gain comprehensive primary care expertise across pediatric, adult, and geriatric populations.
+The program's affordability stems from its state university status, potential in-state tuition benefits, and hybrid course delivery.
+Applicants need a nursing bachelor's degree, RN licensure, and a 3.0 GPA.
+No specific entrance exam is required, making the admission process more accessible.
+UVM's DNP program distinguishes itself with expert faculty clinicians, small class sizes, and an impressive 95% national APRN certification exam pass rate, providing exceptional value for aspiring Family Nurse Practitioners.

 • 76 total credit hours